Peace pole

 A peace pole(世界平和祈願柱) is a monument that displays the message "May Peace Prevail on Earth" in the language of the country where it has been placed, and usually some additional translations.
 The message is often called a peace prayer.

-Peace poles were first thought up by Masahisa Goi(五井昌久), the founder of the Byakko Shinko Kai(白光真宏会), a new religious movement in 1955 in Japan.
+Peace poles were first thought up by Masahisa Goi(五井昌久), the founder of the Byakko Shinko Kai(白光真宏会), a religious group which he created in Japan in 1955.
+The group is considered an offshoot of the Seicho-no-Ie.

+Goi believed that thoughts affect reality, and that the chanting of prayers was the most effective way to achieve world peace.
 The phrase, “May peace be upon the earth,” comes from a prayer chanted at the Hakko Shinkokai, "May peace prevail on earth / May peace be in our home and nation / May our divine mission be fulfilled / Our Guardian Spirits, Divine Lords, and Master Goi / We are very thankful for your love and guidance".

-The religious group he created is considered an offshoot of the Seicho-no-Ie. He believed that thoughts affect reality, and the chanting of prayers was the most effective way to achieve world peace.
-The Japanese Red Army's AIA building hostage crisis in Malaysia in 1975 had caused a worldwide impression of the Japanese to deteriorate.
-Therefore, he wanted to restore the impression of Japan and the Japanese by demonstrating to the world that they sincerely wanted peace, and he came up with the idea of the Peace Pole.
+The Japanese Red Army's AIA building hostage crisis in Malaysia in 1975 had caused the worldwide impression of the Japanese to deteriorate.
+Therefore, Goi wanted to restore the impression of Japan and the Japanese by demonstrating to the world that they sincerely wanted peace, and he came up with the idea of the Peace Pole.

 In 1976, in the last years of Goi's life, the Byakko Shinko Kai began erecting peace poles throughout Japan.
 Posters, leaflets, and peace poles with “Prayer for World Peace” were spread over a wide area in Japan and abroad.
 As the peace movement by Goi's followers was gaining momentum, He died in 1980.

 The first peace poles outside Japan were constructed in 1983.
 Since then, more than 200,000 have been placed around the world in close to 200 countries.

 Peace poles are often seen in various places in Japan, but most people do not know who erected them and for what purpose, and some find them suspicious.
 Some people of other religions consider the erection of the Peace Pole as part of their religious activities.
 Countless peace poles have been erected on the grounds of the Byakko Shinko Kai's headquarters.